Is Big Data Mostly Hype?

 We’ll have to blame the Internet.
 The connected world makes tons of data available for those who want to analyse it.
 All kinds of devices are serving more by the second: smartphones, tablets, security systems, smart watches, and even domestic appliances such air conditioners, refrigerators, ovens, and vacuum cleaners.
 Let’s not forget smart door locks!

 Let’s take Samsung as a specific brand that’s using big data to monitor and analyse the behaviour of its users.
 The company announced that it would introduce AI to all its devices by 2020.
 Machine learning, which is based on analysing big data, is an inseparable aspect of artificial intelligence.
 With this strategy, Samsung is aiming to get ready for the fourth industrial revolution based on AI, big data, and robotics.

 The connected home trend offers huge benefits to consumers and brands, but it also makes the issue more complex than ever.
 To be precise, these are the major issues related to this concept:

 We all want to contribute towards better products, services, and applications.
 But will we do that at the risk to our privacy?
 We know that with each smart device we use, we’re sharing information about our behaviour.
 But who has access to that information?
 Do we have control over the information we want and we don’t want to share?
 How much of it is actually being used?
 How much do these companies know about us?

 The European Union made important changes with the General Data Protection Regulation.
 Some of the key changes involve strengthened conditions for consent.
 The request for consent must be delivered to the user in an intelligible and easily accessible form.
-The user must have the right to access all data obtained from them.
-They also have the right for their data to be deleted.
+The user must have the right to access all data obtained from them and they also have the right for it to be deleted.
 As it turns out, companies and marketers are facing far stricter regulations on how to handle it.